MorawoLekanDavid/powerBI_project/Coca-cola Sales performance/READ.md

 You can also interact with the dashboard [here](https://app.powerbi.com/groups/me/reports/0a1f9150-6df9-4a31-b0c6-2dc6bd355905/06e2fc9cbe10d61b090a?experience=power-bi)
 ---

+## 📌 How to Use
+1. Download the `.pbix` file (if Power BI) or access the Tableau Public link.
+2. Explore the dashboard using filters and slicers for customized insights.

 ## ✅ Recommendations

 - **Retail Strategy:** Focus marketing on Walmart & CVS.